iamagarre/BadExclusions/README.md

 # Requirements
 The AV/EDR should flag EICAR files as malicious.
 Not all vendors do it.

-The user who runs BadExclusions needs write permisions on the excluded folder in order to write the EICAR file.
+The user who runs BadExclusions needs write permissions on the excluded folder in order to write the EICAR file.

 # Microsoft Defender Demo
 https://github.com/iamagarre/BadExclusions/assets/89855208/e2a8579c-a590-4d9a-8429-c290447423f8